Why There’s No Standard Settlement for Sexual Harassment in California

 If someone sexually harasses you at work, your first step should be to talk to your supervisor, the human resources department, or your harasser’s supervisor.
 Though all employers should have anti-harassment policies, we know reporting harassment does not always solve the problem.

 Raising the issue of sexual harassment can be awkward and intimidating.
-If you are not ready to face it alone, contact an attorney experienced in handling sexual harassment cases for help.
+If you are not ready to face it alone, contact a lawyer experienced in handling sexual harassment cases for help.
 At Boucher LLP, we know the law and the process and can help guide you through it.

-An attorney can also help you with the next step, which is filing a complaint with the California Department of Fair Employment and Housing (DFEH).
-Though you do not need to have an attorney represent you during this process, your attorney can help you decide if it is best to have the DFEH address your complaint or if you should immediately request a right-to-sue notice, so you can file a lawsuit to better protect your rights.
+A lawyer can also help you with the next step, which is filing a complaint with the California Department of Fair Employment and Housing (DFEH).
+Though you do not need to have a lawyer represent you during this process, your lawyer can help you decide if it is best to have the DFEH address your complaint or if you should immediately request a right-to-sue notice, so you can file a lawsuit to better protect your rights.

 If you end up filing a lawsuit in court, both sides will start what’s called discovery.
 This involves collecting witness statements, sexual harassment policies, medical records, wage and benefit information, and other evidence from relevant parties and witnesses.